Geological mapping of Georgia (U.S. state)

-History of geologic mapping in Georgia
+History of geological mapping in Georgia

-Previous statewide geologic maps of Georgia
+Previous statewide geological maps of Georgia

-The first statewide geologic map of Georgia was published in 1825.
+The first statewide geological map of Georgia was published in 1825.
 It was a 1:1,000,000 scale map of Georgia and Alabama published by Henry Schenck Tanner.
 In 1849 W.T.
 Williams published the geological features for the state on a 1:120,000 scale map within George White's (1849) Statistics of the State of Georgia report.
 Then in 1871, Dr. Matthew Fleming Stephenson published a 1:1,200,000 scale map of the Geology and mineralogy of Georgia through the Globe Publishing Company of Atlanta.
 This map was part of a report with the same name.
 Another statewide map of the geology of Georgia was published in 1876 by G. Little in the Handbook of the State of Georgia by T.P.
 Janes.
 In 1885 Georgia Commissioner of Agriculture J.T.
 Henderson produced a 1:2,500,000 scale map of the geology of Georgia.
 In 1895 R. T. Nesbitt produced a small-scale geological map of Georgia that was included in a statistical review of the state.
 The review was described as a Chamber of commerce styled work, that presented the economic mineral resources and geology of the state in a promotional and exaggerated manner.
 This was the last statewide geological map published in the 19th Century.

 Within the 20th Century there were three statewide geological maps produced prior to the 1976 map.
 The first was a 1-inch to 15 mile map produced by S.W.
 McCallie in 1908.
 In 1939, George Willis Stose et al. produced a 1:500,000 scale map that was published by the Georgia Geologic Survey and the United States Geological Survey.
 This map was reprinted in 1960 by the U.S. Geological Survey.
 The third map was published in 1968 by the Geological Survey of Georgia.
 This map was produced by J.W.
 Smith and M.S.
 Green, a 1:2,500,000 scale map.